 Applicants are selected on the quality of their application.
 Applicants with a strong academic background and a clear commitment to Mathematics will be considered for an offer based on the quality of their UCAS application.

 Typical course content

 This degree programme will provide you with the skills in mathematics and statistics and the communication skills that you will require for a career as a statistician.

-As well as the compulsory module listed below, students are required to take THREE other modules
+As well as the compulsory module list below, students are required to take THREE other modules

 In addition to the compulsory modules below, students are required to take 4 other modules from the list of options.
 An example of the range of optional modules is listed below.

 The Department uses a wide variety of modern learning and teaching methods involving small group tutorial work and computer based learning that builds on what you learn in lectures.
 Assessment is varied enabling you to demonstrate your strengths and show what you have learnt.
 Students are provided with a copy of the computer algebra package MAPLE that they can use on their own personal computers to assist their studies.

 The University provides a wide range of modern services for learning and support, including a well-stocked modern library, a large number of computer workstations giving ready access to the internet, a Careers Service, a Job Shop and a Students Advice and Information Centre.

 Employability is embedded into modules from the first year onwards and right from the first lecture.
 We explain the degree skills which are taught throughout the modules and offer a number of optional employability modules.

 We place great importance on the development of graduate skills vital for future employment by adding transferrable skills into learning and teaching.